switch120/angular-dungeon-master/angular/README.md

 > Note: Both environment.ts and environment.prod.ts are intentionally ignored in .gitignore so as not to store sensitive API keys/data in the source repository. **You need to make sure to keep track of these files yourself**!!

 ## Development server

-Start up the VM with `vagrant up`.
-First boot will take 2-5m as packages and images are downloaded.
-It's mormal to see *red text* scroll by.

-> Note: If you want to install the [Angular CLI](https://github.com/angular/angular-cli) locally you may not need a VM; your mileage may vary.

 The `angular` folder of this app is shared at `/var/www` on the VM.